 Planting in aquaponics can be very simple.
 In most ways, you can treat it as you would a traditional garden bed.
 However, there are a few basic things you need to know before you start planting in your aquaponic garden.

-Temperature is hard to control even if you're growing in a greenhouse, and plants thrive better when the temperature matches their typical habitat.
+When deciding what plants to grow in your aquaponics system, it is important to choose varieties of vegetables that will grow best in your climate.
+Temperature is hard to control, even if you're growing in a greenhouse, and plants thrive better when the temperature matches their normal habitat.
 So grow cold-weather crops in colder months and warm-weather crops during summer.
-(2)

 It is best to plant a mixture of vegetables in your aquaponics system.
-Plant some fast-growing plants like lettuce and slow-growing plants such as herbs, tomatoes, peppers and dark leafy greens like kale and swiss chard.
+Plant some fast-growing plants like lettuce and slow-growing plants such as herbs, tomatoes, peppers, and dark leafy greens like kale and swiss chard.
 Using succession planting allows some of your plants to mature and be harvested while the newer ones are growing and coming in behind.
 Succession planting will ensure that you always have plants taking nutrients from the water all the time.

 How to Germinate Seeds

 All seeds need water, oxygen, and proper temperature to germinate.
-When the seed is exposed to the proper condition, water and oxygen are taken in through the seed coat.
+When the seed is exposed to the appropriate condition, water and oxygen are taken through the seed coat.
 Then the embryo's cells will enlarge, and the seed coat will break open for the root to emerge, followed by the shoot that contains leaves and stems.

 Seed Starting Techniques